Skip to content

 The Routine Rut: How Maintenance Mode Kills Creators

-The conscious mind is designed to create, not maintain — and the warning signs that you have slipped into maintenance mode are more subtle than you think.
+You already feel it — the difference between days when you are building and days when you are just keeping the machine running.
+The conscious mind is designed to create, not maintain, and the warning signs of maintenance mode are more subtle than you think.

 March 15, 20267 min